ISU-MolPhyl/EEOB563/computer_labs/lab3/lab3.md

 # Lab #3.
-Distance analysis with PAUP, PHYLIP, and FastME.
+Distance analysis with PHYLIP and FastME.

 ## General considerations